-5.1 The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).
+5.1The amount of the fine has been calculated in line with the SRA's published guidance on its approach to setting an appropriate financial penalty (the Guidance).

 5.2 Having regard to the Guidance, we and the firm agree that the nature of the misconduct was more serious (score of three).
-This is because the firm should have been aware of its obligation to have a FWRA and complaint PCPs since June 2017, and further its obligation to have had compliant P&Ps and evidence that all in-scope matters, and appropriate clients were being risk assessed since 2007.
+This is because the firm should have been aware of its obligation to have a FWRA and compliant PCPs since June 2017, and further its obligation to have had compliant P&Ps and evidence that all in-scope matters, and appropriate clients were being risk assessed since 2007.

-5.3 In addition, the majority of the firm's work falls within scope of the MLRs 2017; therefore, the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence.
+5.3 In addition, a significant proportion of the firm's work falls within scope of the MLRs 2017; therefore, the firm should have been familiar with the obligations imposed by the regulations and should have implemented strict adherence.

 5.4 The firm has failed to meet the requirements of the regulations over many years, while carrying a large proportion of work that falls within scope of the regulations.
-Although the firm now has compliant documents in place, which are in proper use, the firm was left vulnerable for a significant period of time and the SRA considers this amounts to a serious breach.
+The firm was left vulnerable for a significant period of time and the SRA considers this amounts to a serious breach.

 5.5 The impact of the harm or risk of harm is assessed as being medium (score of four).
-This is because although there is no evidence of any harm being caused, as a result of the firm not having a FWRA (until April 2025), PCPs and a documented CMRA (until July 2024 and August 2024), the nature of its work, in particular its large percentage of in-scope work, suggests the firm had the potential to cause moderate impact by this conduct.
+This is because although there is no evidence of any harm being caused, as a result of the firm not having a FWRA, PCPs and a documented CMRA until October 2024, the nature of its work, in particular its large percentage of in-scope work, suggests the firm had the potential to cause moderate impact by this conduct.

 5.6 The 'nature' of the conduct and the 'impact of harm or risk of harm' added together give a score of seven.
-This places the penalty in band "C," as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% to 3.2% of the firm's annual domestic turnover.
+This places the penalty in band 'C', as directed by the Guidance, which indicates a broad penalty bracket of between 1.6% to 3.2% of the firm's annual domestic turnover

 5.7 We recommend a basic penalty at the upper-middle of the bracket.
 This is because while there were failings identified which formed a pattern of misconduct, and which had the potential to cause significant loss or have significant impact, no evidence of actual harm was identified.
 The firm should have been aware of its statutory obligations under the MLRs 2007 and MLRs 2017 and the breaches spanned a significant amount of time.
 Furthermore, the majority of its work falls within scope of the regulations.
-However, the firm has now brought itself into compliance and therefore the ongoing risk is now low.
+However, the firm has taken steps to bring itself into compliance and therefore the ongoing risk is now low.

-5.8 Based on the evidence the firm has provided of its annual domestic turnover this results in a basic penalty of $\pm 6,720$.
+5.8 Based on the evidence the firm has provided of its annual domestic turnover this results in a basic penalty of £10,827.